Linaro/lava/doc/v2/naming-conventions.rst

   .. seealso:: :ref:`adding_new_device_types` and :term:`health check`.

 **connection**
-  A means of communicating with a device, often using a serial port but can also be SSH_ or another way of obtaining a shell-type interactive interface.
+  A means of communicating with a device.
+This will often involve using a serial port, but can also be SSH_ or another way of obtaining a shell-type interactive interface.
 Connections will typically require a POSIX_ type shell.

   .. _SSH: http://www.openssh.com/
   .. _POSIX: http://www.opengroup.org/austin/papers/posix_faq.html